Counterfactual Mean Embeddings: Counterfactual Mean Embeddings

 The conditional exogeneity (A1), also known as the {\em unconfoundedness} or {\em ignorability}, is a common assumption in observational studies to guarantee the identifiability of causal effects from observational data \citep{Rosenbaum83:Propensity,Imbens04:ATE,Rubin05:PO}.
-It requires that there is no hidden confounder, say $Z$, that affects both the treatment $T$ and potential outcomes $Y_0^*, Y_1^*$.
+It requires that there is no hidden confounder, say $Z$, that affects both the treatment assignment $T$ and potential outcomes $Y_0^*, Y_1^*$.
 In other words, the covariates $X$ include all important characteristics regarding the potential outcomes.
+This assumption is described further in Figure \ref{fig:cond_exogeneity}, where the graphical model represents the conditional independence structure between the random variables.
 The support condition (A2) is needed to make the counterfactual distribution (introduced in \eqref{eq:counterfactual-dist} below) well-defined, and is also made in \citet[Eq.~2.3]{Chernozhukov13:Counterfactual}.
 It is analogous to the overlap assumption required for propensity score methods \cite[\eg][Assumption 2.2]{Imbens04:ATE}.

 We now define counterfactual distributions.
 Let $\pp{P}_{X_0}$ and $\pp{P}_{X_1}$ be the probability distributions of $X_0$ and $X_1$, respectively.
 Denote by $\pp{P}_{Y\langle 0|0 \rangle}$ and $\pp{P}_{Y\langle 1|1 \rangle}$ the corresponding marginal distributions of outcomes defined by